rautujwal/Model-prediction-vs-Business-Risk/README.md

 # Model Prediction vs Business Risk

 ## Overview
 This project explores insurance data to build predictive models and analyze their impact on business risk.
-It combines data analysis, machine learning, and interactive dashboards to provide actionable insights.
+The main objective is to determine whether the predicted prices are creating business risks such as revenue risk or loyalty risk, helping stakeholders identify potential financial impacts from prediction errors.

 ## Project Contents
 - INSURANCE DATASET.ipynb - Jupyter Notebook for data exploration, preprocessing, and model development.